CLT for generalized patterned random matrices: a unified approach: Introduction

-Clearly, patterned random matrices considered in the earlier part of this section can be written as \eqref{eqn:A_ij_general}, by taking $\Delta_n=[N]^2$.
-The class of generalized patterned random matrices is much larger.
-We present a few well known models of random matrices which fall into this class. \begin{enumerate}[(i)] \item Let $\{x_i: i \in \Z^2\}$ be a sequence of independent Bernoulli random variables with parameter $p$, $L_n(i,j)=(\min(i,j),\max(i,j))$ and $\Delta_n=\{(i,i):0 \leq i \leq N\}^c$.
-Then $A_n$ is the adjacency matrix of the Erd\H{o}s-R\'enyi random graph of $n$ vertices with edge-probability $p$.
-Further, the adjacency matrices of stochastic block models and inhomogeneous Erd\H{o}s-R\'enyi random graph also fall into this category.
-It is also not hard to see that the unsigned adjacency matrix of the \textit{Linial-Meshulam complex}, a higher-dimensional generalization of the Erd\H{o}s-R\'enyi random graph also fall into this class. \item Another popular class of matrices of the form \eqref{eqn:A_ij_general} are the banded matrices.
-For a patterned random matrix, two types of banding can be performed.
-Choosing $\Delta_n =\{(i,j):i-b_n \leq j \leq i+b_n , i \in [N]\}$ gives the banding along the diagonal with bandwidth $b_n$, and such matrices are called band matrices.
-Special cases of band matrices include the tridiagonal matrices and pentadiagonal matrices.
-Choosing $\Delta_n =\{(i,j):n+1-b_n \leq i+j \leq n+1+b_n , i \in [N]\}$ gives banding along the anti-diagonal, and such matrices are called anti-diagonal band matrices. \item Another important subclass is the \textit{hollow version} of patterned random matrix obtained by choosing $\Delta_n=\{(i,i):1 \leq i \leq N\}^c$, i.e. the diagonal entries are chosen to be zero.
-Modification of patterned matrices to sparse matrices, skyline matrix and block matrices with zero blocks cases are also of the form \eqref{eqn:A_ij_general}. \end{enumerate}
+\item Let $\{x_i: i \in \Z^2\}$ be a sequence of independent Bernoulli random variables with parameter $p$, $L_n(i,j)=(\min(i,j),\max(i,j))$ and $\Delta_n=\{(i,j):1 \leq i \neq j \leq n\}$.
+Then $A_n=(x_{L_n(i,j)}\one_{\Delta_n}(i,j))$ is the adjacency matrix of the Erd\H{o}s-R\'enyi random graph of $n$ vertices with edge-probability $p$.
+The adjacency matrices of generalizations of Erd\H{o}s-R\'enyi random graphs such as stochastic block models and inhomogeneous Erd\H{o}s-R\'enyi random graph also fall into this category.
+Further, the unsigned adjacency matrix of the \textit{Linial-Meshulam complex} \cite{Leibzirer_Rosenthal_Sparse_RSC_2022}, a higher-dimensional generalization of the Erd\H{o}s-R\'enyi random graph also falls into this class.